Andrew Terrill

 To be surrounded by grazing wildlife, with the wildlife going about their business without fear, was – I can’t help but feel – the way our relationship with our fellow citizens ought to be.
 I’ve met sheep hunters up in that wilderness several times.
 ‘Seen any sheep?’
 I’ve been asked.
 Well, perhaps you can guess my misleading replies!
 I can only imagine how the wild goose chases that I’ve instigated must have panned out!

 A photo of perhaps the most common mountain citizen most High Country visitors see, as well as the most commonly-seen pose!
-Yellow-bellied Marmot on the alert, June, in The Cauldron of Swirling Cloud.
+Yellow-bellied Marmot on the alert, June, in The Cauldron of Swirling Clouds.

-Normally spotted perched atop a boulder, I caught this Hoary Marmot resting on the tundra.
-July, near Abyss Lake.
+Normally spotted perched atop a boulder, I caught this Hoary Marmot resting on the tundra one July.

 Marmot Inquisitive August 2017